FlatIO/embed-client/README.md

 Use this JavaScript Client to interact and receive events from our [Sheet Music Embed](https://flat.io/embed).

-If you have any feedback or questions regarding this product, [please feel free to contact our developers support](mailto:developers@flat.io).
+If you have any feedback or questions regarding this product, [please feel free to contact our developers' support](mailto:developers@flat.io).

 ## Installation